Processed carbs have their nutrients and fiber removed. These refined carbs may contribute to high blood sugar and overeating.

 Eating a lot of refined carbs can have many negative health effects.
 However, not all carbs are bad.

 Some carbohydrate-rich, whole foods are extremely healthy.
 These are great sources of fiber, vitamins, minerals and various beneficial plant compounds.

 Unless you are following a carb-restricted diet, there is absolutely NO reason to avoid these foods just because they contain carbs.

 Here is a list of 12 high-carb foods that are incredibly healthy.

-Bottom Line: Whole foods that contain carbs tend to be incredibly healthy.
+Whole foods that contain carbs tend to be incredibly healthy.
 These include vegetables, fruits, legumes, root vegetables and whole grains.